exceptionless/Website/2016-05-26-session-heartbeats-no-longer-count-towards-plan-limits.md

 Our new solution gives us the ability to have clients send us session heartbeat and session end information very efficiently, which lets us provide a great session tracking feature **without adding any additional cost** to our plans!

-That&#8217;s how we like to roll, and we hope you find value from the feature and our run down of the process we went through to get it to our users.
+That's how we like to roll, and we hope you find value from the feature and our run down of the process we went through to get it to our users.

-### Don&#8217;t Forget to Update Your Client
+### Don't Forget to Update Your Client

-If you haven&#8217;t already updated your client, please do so to start taking advantage of the free session events.
+If you haven't already updated your client, please do so to start taking advantage of the free session events.

-And, as always, please let us know if you&#8217;ve got any feedback or questions.
-We&#8217;d love to hear from you!
+And, as always, please let us know if you've got any feedback or questions.
+We'd love to hear from you!